Laremere/unityVRPN/README.md

-THIS PROJECT IS NO LONGER MAINTAINED.
-Sorry but I no longer work in this area.
+# THIS PROJECT IS NO LONGER MAINTAINED.
+Sorry, but I no longer work in this area.
 Some forks may be more active.
+No pull requests will be accepted.

 unityVRPN
 =========